BurntSushi/xrep/README.md

-**[Archives of precompiled binaries for `ripgrep` are available for Windows, macOS and Linux.](https://github.com/BurntSushi/ripgrep/releases)** Users of platforms not explicitly mentioned below (such as Debian and Ubuntu) are advised to download one of these archives.
+**[Archives of precompiled binaries for `ripgrep` are available for Windows, macOS and Linux.](https://github.com/BurntSushi/ripgrep/releases)** Users of platforms not explicitly mentioned below (such as Debian) are advised to download one of these archives.

 Linux binaries are static executables.
 Windows binaries are available either as